Ms. Callahan authored the book on driving offenses in WA, relied upon by lawyers and judges alike.

 Tickets are often sent out via first-class mail, rather than certified mail.
 In some cases, the citation may not reach the accused driver; however, the court automatically assumes that the ticket will reach its intended recipient.
 If the driver does not pay the ticket (in the event that he or she never received it), the court may assume that it was ignored on purpose, thus resulting in greater penalties.

-Do not delay in contacting us about your red light ticket since deadlines for responding apply.
 If a hearing to contest or mitigate is not requested, or the fine NOT paid, within the deadline, you could lose your license and the fine may be referred to a collections agency—resulting in additional costs, not to mention the seriousness of being charged with driving while your license is suspended—which is a criminal offense in Washington State.

 Copying, reproduction, or duplication of the content, web design, or look and feel is strictly prohibited.